What Does It Mean to Be American Muslim?

 Yet, the rise of inflammatory political rhetoric against Islam has left Sanjana and others struggling to find their footing in a sometimes hostile sphere.
 Recently, the Southern Poverty Law Center released its annual census of extremist organizations, which stated that anti-Muslim hate groups nearly tripled in 2016.

 The dramatic surge in acts of violence against Muslims continues to leave significant wounds upon the broader community.
 According to CNN, in early 2017, four mosques across the country were burned down within weeks of each other.
-Last month, the Washington Post reported that a Muslim teenager from Virginia was beaten to death during the holy month of Ramadan.
+In May, a man hurled anti-Muslim insults at two young women on a commuter train in Portland, Oregon; when three men intervened to help the girls, two of them were fatally stabbed.

 In a moment of vulnerability, Sanjana said, “You get used to the trauma.”
 She referenced the heavy weight of the political environment, as well as the unavoidable internalization of both fear and anxiety in her daily life.